-A training plan for a reactive dog includes, Interrupting Techniques, a De-sensitization and Counter-Conditioning plan, making sure you have the right Tools and Equipment, and Refocusing techniques using positive reinforcement that teach dogs to focus on their handler during high-stress situations.
+A training plan for a reactive dog includes, Interrupting Techniques, a De-sensitization and a Counter-Conditioning plan.
+Make sure you have the right tools and equipment before starting training.

 Building up this kind of automatic behavior, where he learns to quickly respond to his owners, will give Mico the message to focus and not feel like he has to worry.